-G.Skill Adds Tenkeyless KM560 Mechanical Keyboard To Its Family
+G.Skill Adds Tenkeyless KM560 Mechanical Keyboard To Its Family (Update: Price)

 The MCU is an unnamed ARM chip.
 The KM560 offers full NKRO (which you can toggle on or off) and anti-ghosting, and there are media keys (and other functions) available on the F keys, PrtScn, Scroll Lock, and Pause Break keys.
 The arrow keys offer lighting controls as alternate functions.
 It does not appear as though the KM560 supports G.Skill’s configuration software.

 G.Skill’s approach to keyboards has been to develop a model and then offer multiple iterations--RGB or single-color LEDs, different switch types, and so on--and the new KM560 follows that trend.
 You can opt for one with Cherry MX Red, Blue, or Brown switches.
-The prices are not listed yet on the product page; we’ve reached out to G.Skill for pricing.
+The prices are now listed on the product page; they cost $80.

-G.Skill Ripjaws KM560 MX
+|G.Skill Ripjaws KM560 MX

 |Type